Warewolf-ESB/Warewolf/README.md

 **NOTE:** Warewolf is currently undergoing some major code changes as well as a [Studio redesign](http://warewolf.io/ESB-blog/big-ui-changes-coming-to-warewolf-studio/).
-We’ve set the default branch to *Release_0.6.0*, please use that branch if you need a stable build.
-To see how things are progressing with the redesign feel free to grab the *development-studio-Restyle* branch.
+On Friday 22nd January 2016 This repositories history will be backed up and removed.
+This will render any repositories cloned before this date incompatable and will have to be recloned.